 - Want To Reduce Environmental Pollution?

 Stop eating meat.
 I have already written about Cowspiracy by Leonardo Di Caprio, and there we have proof that meat industry is number one pollutant on the world.
 By just stopping to eat meat we can make a world better place.
 Will you stop eating meat?
 Of course, you won’t, because you probably don’t care and that bacon just tastes too good for you to quit consuming it.
 So you see, it is not the problem in the industry, the problem is in the people.
-Individuals who are not educated enough, people with lack of compassion, people who have no goals in their lives.

 Start today, with yourself.
 If you want to change the world, change yourself.
 Gandhi also wrote ten things that everyone can do right now to change the world to be a better place: